-The Learning Support Department consists of 19 dedicated staff.
-Our aim is for all students, no matter how challenging they find their learning, to thoroughly enjoy their lessons, feel valued, motivated and achieve their full potential.
+We have a team of dedicated staff whose aim is for all students, no matter how challenging they find their learning, to thoroughly enjoy their lessons, feel valued, motivated and achieve their full potential.

 Transition to The Priory School

-Our commitment to supporting your son or daughter begins before they join us in Year 7.
+Our commitment to supporting your child begins before they join us in Year 7.
 As well as their new Head of Year, we aim to visit as many students as possible throughout the preceding summer term.
 We also offer additional visits for any student that needs a little extra support.
-We try to give parents an opportunity to meet with a member of the learning support team prior to starting in the autumn and hold regular coffee mornings to enhance communication.
+We try to give parents an opportunity to meet with a member of the learning support team in the Autumn term.

 We have high expectations for all students and expect them to achieve their potential and to work hard towards their goals.
 We do everything possible to support them and believe that working closely with families is the best way to ensure this happens.
 Working as a team, we aim to overcome any barriers to learning and ensure all students are able to fulfil their dreams!